baonlq/ionic-native/README.md

 ## Installation

 Run following commmand to install ionic-native in your project.
 ```
-npm install ionic-native --save
+npm install sbox-native --save
 ```